stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 ### Make sure the code you ship works in production

 Ideally, you would have [automated end-to-end testing in production](https://medium.com/@copyconstruct/testing-in-production-the-safe-way-18ca102d0ef1).
 Until it becomes a reality, manual test that you didn't break anything when your code hits production.
-Have in mind that as complexity increases, manual testing in production becomes harder and harder.
+Keep in mind that as complexity increases, manual testing in production becomes harder and harder.
 So you better start automating soon.

 ### Measure the code you ship

 "Done" means a feature can be measured from a business, product and engineering point of view.
 This is the only way to [assess that what you build has value](/focus-on-value).
+For engineering you start with [the four golden signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals) and iterate.
+For business you can start with some of [these key metrics](https://www.ycombinator.com/resources/key-metrics) and iterate.
+For product you need to [find the metrics that matter](https://www.intercom.com/blog/finding-the-metrics-that-matter-for-your-product/) but you can [start](https://amplitude.com/blog/2016/06/14/10-steps-behavioral-analytics) with some basic [behavioural analytics](https://mixpanel.com/blog/2018/08/01/behavioral-analytics-guide/) and iterate.

 ### Don’t overcomplicate.
 Ship simple code